codediodeio/ngrx-vs-ngxs/README.md

 # One Framework - Two State Management Libraries

-Here we have two Angular apps that are - from the end User's presepective - identical in every way.
+Here we have two Angular apps that are - from the end user's presepective - identical in every way.

 But from the developer's prespective there is a world of difference.
 I'm not taking sides here - just want to give you a balanced side-by-side comparison of NGXS and NgRx.